 WRA's Saturday Academy sets us apart from other day and boarding schools, providing meaningful and topical learning experiences beyond the traditional school day.
-Saturdays have long been another class day at Reserve, but in 2012 Saturday Academy was formed, adding another point of distinction to our curriculum.
+Historically, Saturdays were another class day at Reserve, but in 2012, Saturday Academy was formed.

 Saturday Academy creates innovative opportunities for expansive educational goals, including interdisciplinary studies, extended classes and collaborative experiences that extend, enrich and support student learning.

 - Christopher D. Burner '80, Head of School

 ECHO modules are often described as Reserve's version of college electives and dive into subject matter not often found in the traditional high school classroom.
 ECHO modules allow our students to perhaps discover a new passion or pursue an area of academic aptitude in depth — while also reflecting the broad interests and expertise of WRA faculty.
 Students enroll in two modules per year, and modules occur in six-week trimesters that align with WRA's athletic seasons.